By Dan Kedmey, Time Magazine

 The Google Translate team recently launched a killer feature for international travelers: “Conversation mode.”
 Simply open the app, hold the mobile device between two people speaking a different language, and listen as it translates a conversation live.

-Confirmation emails for flights, hotels and rental cars can pile up fast and easily get lost in the shuffle of inbox.
+Confirmation emails for flights, hotels and rental cars can pile up fast and easily get lost in the shuffle of the inbox.
 TripIt automatically converts those emails into a single, easy-to-read travel itinerary.

 To read the full article click here.